iit-DLSLab/unitree_ros2_dls/README_unitree_ros2.md

 ```

-5. Ensure that the network of robot is connected correctly, open a terminal and input:
+5. Ensure that the network of the robot is connected correctly by opening a terminal and writing:
 ```bash
 source unitree_ros2_connect.bash
 ros2 topic list